indiqusdocs/apiculus/docs/Subscribers/Compute/WindowsInstances/ReconfiguringWindowsInstances.md

 ![Reconfiguring Windows Instances](img/Reconfiguring.png)

 :::note
 You can only reconfigure with the same billing interval.
-If you wish just to change the billing interval, please use the Switch Plan button.
-We recommend switching the plan first before reconfiguring the Instance if you wish to use both the Reconfigure and Switch Plan options.
+To change the billing interval, use the **Switch Plan** button.
+It is recommended to switch the plan before reconfiguring the Instance if you wish to use both the Reconfigure and Switch Plan options.
 You will be charged as per the pack you have reconfigured, not based on the older pack.
 :::